Skip to Main Content

 4. When will the data be available?
 Do you need to set any embargo period?

-5. Which license will you use to open and publish the (meta)data?
+5. Which license will you use to publish the (meta)data?
 Licensing is necessary for publishing data.
-It is recommended to use Creative Commons (CC) license CC BY when possible.
+It is recommended to use Creative Commons license CC BY when possible.

 6. Organize your datasets with standard and non-proprietary data formats, sensible and consistent file naming conventions, and version control.
 See Data formats and organizing.